Garnier commits to Green Beauty

 Garnier is re-thinking water use across its sites in order to significantly reduce its industrial water consumption.
 We already have three “waterloop” factories, where 100% of industrial water use (for cleaning and cooling, for example) is re-treated, recycled or reused water.
 We no longer need fresh water for these processes.

 By treating and reusing high quality water in an internal loop, we are able to reduce our water consumption and the factory’s environmental impact.
-Our three “waterloop” factories saved more than 8 million liters of water in 2019 compared to 2018, and inspired many other factories worldwide.
+Our three ‘Waterloop factories’ have increased the efficiency of their water management and inspired other factories worldwide.
+We aim to have 100% Waterloop factories by 2030.

 How Garnier reduces their carbon impact?

-As part of our ongoing efforts to reduce our products’ environmental impact, we will support all our Garnier industrial sites in going carbon neutral and by adopting 100% renewable energy in the next five years.
+As part of our ongoing efforts to reduce our products’ environmental impact, we will support all our Garnier industrial sites in adopting 100% renewable energy in the next years.

 More actions to fight plastic pollution

-What actions will Garnier set to protect the ocean?
+What actions will Garnier set to help protect the ocean?

 What is plastic pollution?